Van Lierop Bulb Farm and Gift Shop will close its doors for good on May 31.

 Lore said she will miss the novelty daffodils and being out in the field on a sunny day.

-“When the sun is shining and I see Mount Rainier and I’m out there picking, I’m in seventh heaven,” Lore said.
+“When the sun is shinning and I see Mt.
+Rainier and I’m out there picking, I’m in seventh heaven,” Lore said.
 “No phone ringing, I’m relaxed and picking these beautiful daffodils.”

-The Van Lierops said they will miss their faithful customers and the employees who work in the gift shop.
+They both say they will miss their faithful customers and the employees that work in the gift shop.

-Kim Goetz has worked in the gift shop since 2004, and she’s disappointed to see it close.
+Kim Goetz has worked in the gift shop since 2004 and is disappointed to see the place close down.